AndrewRedican/structura/README.md

 ### Author Notes

-Structura follows the philosophy of "Simple is best."
-The aim is to keep the framework lean and easy to understand.
-Here are some guiding principles:
+Structura follows the philosophy of "Simple is best".
+The framework aims to remain lean and easy to understand, balancing functionality with simplicity.

-- **Minimal Dependencies**: The use of third-party packages is kept to a minimum to avoid unnecessary complexity.
+- **Minimal Dependencies**: Third-party packages are minimized to reduce complexity.
-- **Node.js Version 22+**: The framework is designed to use the latest Node.js version (22+), which includes experimental TypeScript support.
+- **Node.js Version 22+**: Designed for the latest Node.js version (22+), leveraging experimental TypeScript support.
-- **Simplicity Over Convenience**: While convenience features are welcome, they must be weighed against the added complexity or potential dependencies.
+- **Simplicity Over Convenience**: Convenience features are considered carefully to avoid unnecessary complexity or dependencies.

 ### License